The baby in the feature picture is Mary Caskie, daughter of Alexander Caskie and Mary Craig.

 Alec Bland - he had a crooked little finger, which he couldn't straighten - he played the piano and this finger bugged him, so Dr Frank Reitz offered to fix it for him - a friend sponsored the op (Mum knows who it was - I've just forgotten his name) and Alec died on the operating table.

-Mom!
+‘Mom!
 Dad’s in pain,’ said Mary, out of breath.
 She’d run up to the Caltex garage in Warden Street.
 Annie drove her back and took her husband Frank Bland to Frank Reitz, his friend, rugby team-mate and physician/surgeon.
-Gallstones, a gallbladder op needed, was the verdict.
+Gallstones, a gallbladder op was needed, came the verdict from our highly-regarded England and Germany trained surgeon.

-Mom was fifteen, ‘about to write my JC‘ – Std eight, Grade ten – it was 1943.
+Mom was fifteen, ‘about to write my JC‘ – std eight, grade ten – it was 1943.
 Frank did the op and sent Frank home to convalesce at 9 Stuart Street, his mother Granny Bland’s home, his pain considerably eased; but he was weak, recovering slowly.

 One Saturday morning he walked out to the wisteria-covered outside toilet, about twenty metres off the back veranda.
 Granny Bland watched him walking back, hand on hip as she always stood and wearing an apron, as she always did.